pedrolpin4/Cineflex_React/README.md

 ## What comes next?

-- On the next versions you'll be able to see a page with all the info you can imagine about the movies on Cineflex;
+- On the next versions you'll be able to use a fake credit card, or a real one lol, to book your tickets;
 - As a user, you'll be able to see your booking history and navigate on the site through a sidebar;

 ## Tecnologies I Used